Indonesian passport: Hajj passports (obsolete)

 The Ministry of Religious Affairs formerly issued hajj passports for the hajj pilgrimage to Mecca under Article 29(1)(d) and Article 33 of the Immigration Act of 1992.
 However, new government regulations in 2009 deleted the relevant portions of the legislation.
 As of Hajj 2009, all hajj pilgrims from Indonesia use ordinary passports.
 The use of ordinary passports is a requirement of the Saudi Arabian government.

+Proposed passport redesign

+The Directorate General of Immigration launched a new passport design on 17 August 2024, coinciding with the 79th Independence Day celebration.
+The cover will be changed to bright red (a national colour of Indonesia) with white letters.
+The newly designed passport was originally set to be issued starting from 17 August 2025, before the Directorate General of Immigration announced on 17 July 2025 that it is postponing the issuance of the new redesigned red passport, citing efficiency and austerity policies under the Prabowo instructions.

 Passport Note

 The passports contain a note from the issuing state that is addressed to the authorities of all other states, identifying the bearer as a citizen of that state and requesting that he or she be allowed to pass and be treated according to international norms.
 The note is found on the first page of the passport, which is on the other side of the identity page.

 The note inside the latest version of Indonesian passports states: